sandeepkay/MLOps/README.md

-# Week 1: A Gentle Introduction to MLOps
+A Gentle Introduction to MLOps

 - **Table of Contents**